-The application for this program is currently open.
-The deadline to apply for Spring and Spring Break programs is October 1st.
+The deadline for Spring and Spring Break programs is October 1st and for Fall and Academic Year programs is March 1st.
 After the deadline, the Office of International Programs Study Abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo email.
 Then, please apply for your program's application as listed on the 'Homepage' link at the very top.

 See the budget sheet above.

 Students pay the same tuition and general fee to Valparaiso University for the term(s) abroad.
 Any scholarships or financial aid apply, except for aid that requires on-campus participation (work-study and some athletic and music scholarships).
 Room and board will be charged per rates set by CIS.